-Many individuals decide to make the change to try something different and experience new cultures.
+Many individuals decide to make the change to try something different and experience a new culture.
 Whether you just graduated or are looking to start a new chapter in your life, there are options for everyone.
 While prior teaching experience is more favorable, this doesn’t mean you’ll need it to land a teaching job.

 Here are some tips you can follow to make sure you can secure a position teaching abroad if you’re lacking experience.